-My name is Roberto Amoroso.
-I am an ELLIS PhD student enrolled in the International Doctorate in ICT program at the AImageLab research group of the University of Modena and Reggio Emilia 🇮🇹, under the supervision of Prof. Rita Cucchiara and Prof. Lorenzo Baraldi.
-I am involved in the study and development of novel Computer Vision and Deep Learning techniques.
+I completed my PhD through the ELLIS program and the International Doctorate in ICT at the AImageLab research group of the University of Modena and Reggio Emilia (UNIMORE) 🇮🇹, under the supervision of Prof. Rita Cucchiara and Prof. Lorenzo Baraldi.

-I am currently a PhD Intern at LMU - Ludwig-Maximilians-Universität of Munich, in Germany 🇩🇪, focusing on Multimodal Video Understanding with Large Language Models (LLM) and Open-vocabulary Image Segmentation, under the co-supervision of Prof. Volker Tresp.
+During my PhD, I also completed a PhD internship at LMU - Ludwig-Maximilians-Universität of Munich, in Germany 🇩🇪, focusing on Multimodal LLM for Video Question Answering and Open-vocabulary Segmentation, under the co-supervision of Prof. Volker Tresp.

-Prior to joining AImageLab, I was Research Scholar at the Networking Research Group in Saint Louis, USA 🇺🇸, working on Super-resolution techniques applied to Internet traffic matrices.
+I was also a Research Scholar at the Networking Research Group in Saint Louis, USA 🇺🇸, working on Super-resolution techniques applied to Internet traffic matrices.

-My primary areas of research are Open-vocabulary Segmentation and Multimodal Video Understanding.
-In addition, I have also conducted research on the pre-training and optimization of Transformer-based architecture for image classification, self-supervised learning, deepfake detection of synthetic images, and the development of image watermarking systems for artwork protection.
+My primary areas of research are Multimodal Video Understanding and Vision-Language Models for information retrieval, with a focus on MLLM-based text-to-visual retrieval architectures for both images and videos.
+In addition, I have also conducted research on the pre-training and optimization of Transformer-based architecture for image classification, open-vocabulary segmentation, self-supervised learning, deepfake detection of synthetic images, and the development of image watermarking systems.

 Feel free to reach me out if you have any questions or curiosities! :)